kslifer/wordpress-on-gcp-free-tier/INSTALL.md

     bash configure_mysql_vm.sh

-This script will allocate a memory swap file on the persistent disk, install the GCP OS Config agent, and start the MySQL installer.
+This script will allocate a memory swap file on the persistent disk, install the GCP OS Config agent, and start the MariaDB installer.
 Interaction is required.

 **NOTE: Write down the password that you create for the 'root' user!**

-After the install completes, run `sudo systemctl status mysql` to verify that MySQL is active and operational.
+After the install completes, run `sudo systemctl status mariadb` to verify that MySQL is active and operational.

-Now run `mysql_secure_installation` to harden the install:
+Now run `sudo mariadb-secure-installation` to harden the install:
-- Enter the root password that was set during the install
+- Press 'Enter' when asked for the current root password
-- Enter `Y` to setup the validate password plugin
+- Enter `2` to decline switching to unix_socket authentication
-- Enter `2` for the password strength level
+- Enter `Y` to change the root password
+- Enter `Y` to remove anonymous users
-- Enter `N` to change the root user password at this time
+- Enter `Y` to disallow root login remotely
-- Enter `Y` for the rest of the prompts
+- Enter `Y` to remove the test database

-Once this process completes, run `mysqladmin -u root -p version` to further verify that MySQL is functional.
+- Enter `Y` to reload privilege tables

-To perform the Wordpress-specific configuration of the MySQL database, follow [the official Wordpress support directions](https://wordpress.org/support/article/creating-database-for-wordpress/#using-the-mysql-client):
+To perform the Wordpress-specific configuration of the MySQL database, follow [the official Wordpress support directions](https://developer.wordpress.org/advanced-administration/before-install/creating-database/#using-the-mysql-client) (adapted for MariaDB):
-- Run `mysql -u root -p` to log in
+- Run `mariadb -u root -p` to log in
 - Run `CREATE DATABASE wordpress;` to create the WP database (use whatever value matches your terraform.tfvars)
-- Run `CREATE USER "wordpress"@"%" IDENTIFIED BY "WordPass1234!";` to create the WP username and password (use whatever values match your variable.conf)
+- Run `CREATE  USER "wordpress"@"%" IDENTIFIED VIA mysql_native_password USING PASSWORD("WordPass1234!");` to create the WP username and password (use whatever values match your variable.conf)
 - Run `GRANT ALL PRIVILEGES ON wordpress.* TO "wordpress"@"%";` to assign the permissions (using your WP database name for the first value, and your WP username for the second value)
 - Run `FLUSH PRIVILEGES;`
 - Run `EXIT`

 **Note: Write down the WP database name, username and password!**

+Run `sudo sed -i s/127.0.0.1/0.0.0.0/g /etc/mysql/mariadb.conf.d/50-server.cnf` to allow remote connections to the database.

-Run `sudo service mysql restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.
+Finally, run `sudo service mariadb restart` to restart the MySQL service, then `exit` to exit the SSH session with the VM and return to the Cloud Shell session.

 ## Deploy Wordpress
-Forcing an execution of the application pipeline requires a new commit in one of the Wordpress folders.
-This can be as simple as committing a newline, simply to kickstart the first run of the pipeline.
+The application pipeline can be executed by going to the [Triggers Page](https://console.cloud.google.com/cloud-build/triggers;region=us-east1) and clicking on the **Run** button in the "-app" trigger.
+Otherwise, committing a change will trigger the pipeline.

-The build process can be monitored in the Cloud Console at the [Cloud Build History](https://console.cloud.google.com/cloud-build/builds) page.
+The build process can be monitored in the Cloud Console at the [Build History](https://console.cloud.google.com/cloud-build/builds) page.

 After the build successfully completes, navigate to [Cloud Run](https://console.cloud.google.com/run).
 If there's a service with a green check, the deployment was successful.
 Navigate into the service and click the **run.app** service URL.
 If you see the Wordpress setup screen, the install process has run successfully and the Wordpress frontend is connecting to the MySQL database!